dbissell6/DFIR/Blue_Book/Blue_Book.md

 ## Extracting

-This may not come up often on a CTF, in this instance you are almost always provided with the artifacts to analyze.
+This may not come up often on a CTF, in CTFs you are almost always provided with the artifacts to analyze.
 However it could happpen and more likly if you are here you are going to want a job in this domain and you really dont want to get into a job interview and know complex things like malware analysis and miss what they consider to be fundentamental questions like the  process of making a copy of a disk. `Crede experto`